mirr254/gluu-server-helm/README.md

 `$ helm install --name my-release`

-The command deploys Gluu Server on kubernetes cluster in the default configuration.
+The command deploys Gluu Server on kubernetes cluster using the default configurations.
 The [configuration](https://github.com/mirr_254/gluu-server-helm/tree/medit-charts#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete `my-release` deployment:

 `$ helm delete my-release`

-If during installation the release was not defined, released is checked by running `$ helm ls` the deleted using the previous command and the default release name.
+If during installation the release was not defined, release name is checked by running `$ helm ls` then deleted using the previous command and the default release name.

 ## Configuration